sebpuetz/ffp/README.md

 # ffp

 Interface to [finalfusion](https://finalfusion.github.io) written in (almost) pure Python. `ffp` supports reading from various embedding formats and more liberal construction of embeddings from components compared to the other `finalfusion` interfaces.
 Lots of pretrained [finalfrontier](https://github.com/finalfusion/finalfrontier/) embeddings are available [here](https://finalfusion.github.io/pretrained), fastText embeddings converted to finalfusion can be found [here](http://www.sfs.uni-tuebingen.de/a3-public-data/finalfusion-fasttext/)

 This is an early version of `ffp`, feedback is very much appreciated!

 ## Features

-`ffp` supports most widely used embedding formats, currently not supported are fastText embeddings, those can be converted to the compatible `finalfusion` format through [finalfusion-utils](https://github.com/finalfusion/finalfusion-utils).
-Apart from  quantized storage, all `finalfusion` chunks can be read.
+`ffp` supports reading most widely used embedding formats, including finalfusion, text(-dims), word2vec binary and fastText.
+All `finalfusion` chunks are supported by `ffp`, including quantized storages.

 `ffp` provides construction, reading and writing of single `finalfusion` chunks, i.e., vocabularies, storage, norms, etc. can be read from or written to a `finalfusion` file in any combination.
 There are no assumptions about what constitutes a `finalfusion` file other than having at least a single chunk.